dice-group/PruneCEL/README.md

 * Comparison between PruneCEL and other learners on family, mutagenesis and carcinogenesis datasets
 * Links and descriptions to rerun Experiments I
 * The survey and its results of Experiment II
-* The appendix contains the full set of results of PruneCEL-RS with different quality measures.

 ## Table of Contents
 1. [Repository Structure](README.md#1-repository-structure)